claudioc/jingo/README.md

 This document contains also [the reference](#configuration-options-reference) for all the possible options.

 If you define a `remote` to push to, then Jingo will automatically issue a push to that remote every `pushInterval` seconds.
+To declare a `remote` for Jingo to use, you'll need to identify the name of your local remote.
+The following example shows how a local remote is typically defined:

+`git remote add origin https://github.com/joeuser/jingorepo.git'`

+Based on that example, you would update config.yaml with the remote name "origin" as follows:

+`remote: "origin"`

+You can also use the `git remote` command to get the name of your remote.

 You can also specify a branch using the syntax "remotename branchname".
 If you don't specify a branch, Jingo will use `master`.
 Please note that before the `push`, a `pull` will also be issued (at the moment Jingo will not try to resolve conflicts, though).

 The basic command to run the wiki will then be